 LASIK Rapid City – Serving patients seeking LASIK surgery in Rapid City and the surrounding area

-Stephen Khachikian, MD, and Terry Spencer, MD, are fellowship-trained, board-certified ophthalmologists with over 20 years of combined experience treating Rapid City LASIK surgery patients.
-Together with their team at Black Hills Regional Eye Institute, Drs.
-Khachikian and Spencer offer the latest technology for LASIK, PRK, KAMRA Inlay and other vision correction procedures.
-This is one of the reasons that physicians and other eye care professionals, including optometrists, families and pediatric patients trust Drs.
-Khachikian and Spencer to provide them with visionary eye care treatment.
-The highly experienced ophthalmologists of Black Hills Regional Eye Institute provide full-service ophthalmology care in a warm, friendly environment.
+Stephen Khachikian, MD, is a fellowship-trained, board-certified ophthalmologist who treats Rapid City LASIK surgery patients.
+Together with his team at Black Hills Regional Eye Institute, Dr. Khachikian offers the latest technology for LASIK, PRK, KAMRA Inlay and other vision correction procedures.
+This is one of the reasons that physicians and other eye care professionals, including optometrists, families and pediatric patients trust Dr. Khachikian to provide them with visionary eye care treatment.
+The highly experienced team at Black Hills Regional Eye Institute provides full-service ophthalmology care in a warm, friendly environment.
 In fact, they truly believe that “eye care” and “I care” are synonymous.

 Black Hills Regional Eye Institute is a 45,000 square-foot facility that is home to a state-of-the-art ambulatory surgical center.
-The Black Hills Regional Eye Institute ophthalmologists offer several vision correction treatment options, including LASIK, bladeless iLASIK, PRK, KAMRA Inlay and conductive keratoplasty.
+Dr. Khachikian offers several vision correction treatment options, including LASIK, bladeless iLASIK, PRK, KAMRA Inlay and conductive keratoplasty.

-To schedule a personal consultation with Dr. Khachikian or Dr. Spencer and learn more about your vision correction options, please contact Black Hills Regional Eye Institute by calling (888) 530-5689.
+To schedule a personal consultation with Dr. Khachikian and learn more about your vision correction options, please contact Black Hills Regional Eye Institute by calling (866) 388-1803.

 More About Vision Correction at Regional Black Hills Eye Institute

-The Black Hills Regional Eye Institutes’ comprehensive approach to eye care allows our surgeons to provide exceptional services for all your eye care needs.
+The Black Hills Regional Eye Institutes’ comprehensive approach to eye care allows our surgeon to provide exceptional services for all your eye care needs.

-Drs.
-Khachikian and Spencer use the most advanced and reliable laser technology for their vision correction procedures.
+Dr. Khachikian uses the most advanced and reliable laser technology for vision correction procedures.
 The leading-edge practice is equipped with the IntraLase iFS advanced femtosecond laser for use in corneal flap creation during bladeless, all-laser iLASIK.
 The practice is also equipped with wavefront-guided VISX Star S4 excimer laser technology for highly customized vision correction treatment and precise visual results.

 Before starting LASIK surgery, the ophthalmologist uses wavefront technology to capture a digital map of the eye’s unique imperfections, including higher-order aberrations, or extremely subtle refractive errors.
 He uses this information to calibrate the VISX Star S4 excimer laser that reshapes the cornea.